 One word of advice: please make sure you find good quality, good fitting boots.
 They can wreak havoc on your feet if you don’t.
 Spending a little extra will ensure a comfortable fit and boots that will look good and hold up, season after season.

-Cowboy boots look as great with a pair of jeans and a T-shirt or a peasant skirt and blouse.
-I lived in Texas for a number of years and have even seen them paired with cocktail dresses and wedding attire -- I’m just saying!
+- Cowboy boots look as great with a pair of jeans and a T-shirt or a peasant skirt and blouse.

-I can't think of any hard and fast rules when it comes to who can wear cowboy boots and what to wear them with.
-Just have fun and kick up your heels!
+- There are really no hard and fast rules when it comes to wearing them.
+Just have fun and kick up your heels.

 - They are a good choice for women with thin or wide calves, since they are not designed to fit snugly to the leg.